**** NEW For 2022! ****

 Evaluation by Judges

-• Judges are to ask questions of the students (challenge the students) at the end of each presentation.
+• Judges will ask questions (challenge the students) at the end of each presentation.

 • Judges will complete an evaluation form with numerical scores and appropriate summary comments.